Imam Jagne

 Born in The Gambia, he has represented Sweden at youth international level.

 Club career

 Jagne started playing football for Gothenburg based side Solväders FC before joining Häcken at the age of 12.

 Jagne made his professional debut for Häcken on 2 November 2019, coming on as a substitute in stoppage time during 4–1 loss to Hammarby.

 On 4 October 2020, he joined Premier League club Everton on a three-year deal.
-However, he left the club a year early in the summer of 2022.
+He left the club a year early in the summer of 2022.

 He returned to train with his former club Häcken before joining Mjällby in January 2023 on a three-year deal.

+In December 2024, Jagne joined IFK Göteborg on a four-year deal.

 International career

 Jagne has represented Sweden at under-17 level.
 In September 2021, he made his debut for Sweden U19, playing in a friendly against Finland U19.

 Personal life

 Born in The Gambia, Jagne moved to Sweden at the age of 6.